In This Article

 Some DNA testing services can trace your family’s migration routes.
 It shows you how your ancestors moved across the world across several generations.

-DNA companies can search their database for genetic matches.
-The people you match with may be close family or relatives you don’t know about.
+DNA companies can search their database for your genetic matches.
+Who knows, your DNA matches may be close family members or long-lost relatives.

+Yes.
 Family stories can be fun and inspiring, but we can’t always live by them.
-If you want a better way to uncover your family history, you should try ancestry testing.
+If you want a better way to uncover your family history, you should definitely try ancestry testing.

-If you want more accurate ancestry results, go for DNA services that have large databases, a variety of reference panels, and access to the latest genealogy research.
+If you want more accurate ancestry results, go for DNA services with large databases, various reference panels, and access to the latest genealogy research.

 Know Your DNA Reviews